East Kent hospitals NHS trust put into special measures

-Monitor said it would be appointing an improvement director at the trust to provide support and to ensure it is making progress.'No confidence'
+Monitor said it would be appointing an improvement director at the trust to provide support and to ensure it is making progress.

 "The trust needs to urgently improve the safety of care for patients, and strengthen its management to better support frontline staff," said Paul Streat, regional director at Monitor.